ahmetygtozay/CountryTransportationSystemDatabase/README.md

 # CountryTransportationSystemDatabase

 This is a Country Transportation Management System that allows users to manage their travel history, book tickets, and explore various transportation options.
+I extracted the EER diagrams of the 7 most used companies, THY, TCDD, MARTI, IZBAN, IDO, OBILET, YOLCU360, and created a common and single database by combining them all.

 ## Features